sapkotapaudel/sapkotapaudel/README.md

 - 👋 Hi, I’m @sapkotapaudel
 - 👀 I’m interested in web development and data analysis.
-- 🌱 I’m currently learning Ruby and R programming.
+- 🌱 I’m currently learning JAVASCRIPT AND IT'S FRAMEWORKS ALONG WITH DJANGO.
-- 💞️ I’m looking to collaborate on web development projects.
+- 💞️ I’m looking to collaborate on web development projects AND CYBERSECURITY OR DATA SCIENCE PROJECTS.
 - 📫 How to reach me: paudely@warhawks.ulm.edu

 <!---